 - advisory support in scientific dossiers, e.g. for the European Food Safety Authority (EFSA)

-- examination of fungal contamination in production or hospital environment (BCCM/IHEM)
+- examination of fungal/bacterial contamination in agro-food, natural, anthropogenic and hospital environment

 For bacteria contact BCCM/LMG.